What has happened on the A82/A85?

-Where on the A82 / A85 will the Average Speed Camera (ASC) system be used?
+Where on the A82 / A85 has the Average Speed Camera (ASC) system been deployed?

-Average Speed Cameras (ASC) are being deployed over 15.9 miles of the A82/A85 from Tyndrum to Lix Toll.
-This is a replacement for the existing mobile camera enforcement strategy.
+Average Speed Cameras (ASC) have been deployed over 15.9 miles of the A82/A85 from Tyndrum to Lix Toll.
+This has replaced the previous mobile camera enforcement strategy.
 Click here to view where the cameras have been installed along the section of road.

-Why is the ASC system being introduced to the A82/A85?
+Why has the ASC system been introduced to the A82/A85?

-The nature of this section of route in terms of its length, forward visibility/geometry, vehicle speeds and collision record indicate that an ASC system would be likely to positively influence road safety on section of the route.
+The nature of this section of route in terms of its length, forward visibility/geometry, vehicle speeds and collision record indicate that an ASC system will likely positively influence road safety on this section of the route.

 What are the anticipated benefits of the A82/A85 ASC system?